mengruts/mengtsai-learn-pr/outline-anfservicelevel.md

 ## Summary

-Choose suitable Service Level of Azure NetApp Files based on your throughput requirements including cost considerations.
+Choose the best Service Level of Azure NetApp Files based on your throughput requirements including cost considerations.

 ## Learning objectives